BonnieToGamer/BurgerOrderer/Reflektioner/filip.md

 <code>git push</code> pushes the local commits to the origin </br>
 <code>git merge</code> merges two branches together </br>
 <code>git status</code> get's the current status of the git project
+<code>git switch</code> create and or switch to new branch </br>
+<code>git branch</code> list all git branches </br>

 ## 23/09/2023
 Docker, a tool most developers use.
 Which I have never used.
 So this was a first for me.
 I prefer using the CLI, because GUIs abstract a lot of functionality away.
 This was not the greatest choice since almost every user uses the Docker desktop application.
 So I started watching a bunch of tutorials and learned some basic commands like `docker build` and `docker run`.
 I also learnt about tagging.
 In the end I built a two step docker file.
 The first "compiles" the code.
 I use the term compiler loosely since it technically is an installer but I digress.
 The second step runs the code and that's about it.
 It was definitely an interesting day to say the least.
-Git commands used <code>git fetch</code> <code>git pull</code> <code>git add</code> <code>git commit</code> <code>git push</code>
+Git commands used <code>git fetch</code> <code>git pull</code> <code>git add</code> <code>git commit</code> <code>git push</code> <code>git branch</code><code>git switch</code>

 ## 24/09/24
 Today I managed to set up a dev container today with vscode.
 It was easier than I thought.
 I also set up a basic flask server just to see if the port forwarding and python installation worked and surprisingly both worked.
 Hurray!
 I also switched from using the normal python docker file from docker hub to the `-alpine` version.
 This trimmed down the file size by almost a 100Mb which is nice.
 Git commands used <code>git fetch</code> <code>git pull</code> <code>git add</code> <code>git commit</code> <code>git push</code>